PDF version available here.

-- Section 6(1): “The Minister shall, in consultation and cooperation with Indigenous peoples and with other federal ministers, prepare and implement an action plan to achieve the objectives of the Declaration and to ensure that the laws and policies of Canada are consistent with the Declaration.”
+- Section 6(1): “The Minister must, in consultation and cooperation with Indigenous peoples and with other federal ministers, prepare and implement an action plan to achieve the objectives of the Declaration and to ensure that the laws and policies of Canada are consistent with the Declaration.”

 - Clarify that “consultation and cooperation” shall meet the standards of Article 19 of UNDRIP:

-- Subsection (7): “For the purposes of this section and section 5 of this Act, consultation and cooperation with Indigenous peoples shall be carried out in good faith with the Indigenous peoples concerned through their own representative institutions in order to obtain their free, prior and informed consent before adopting and implementing legislative or administrative measures.”
+- Subsection (7): “For the purposes of this section and section 5 of this Act, consultation and cooperation with Indigenous peoples must be carried out in good faith with the Indigenous peoples concerned through their own representative institutions in order to obtain their free, prior and informed consent before adopting and implementing legislative or administrative measures.”